Zhangheng 1 [CAST]

 Zhangheng 1 is to measure the electromagnetic situation of earthquakes above 6 magnitude in China and quakes above 7 magnitude all over the world.
 It is based on the CAST2000 platform developed by the China Academy of Space Technology (CAST).
 The launch mass is 730 kg.

-It will carry a range of instruments to detect and measure high-energy particles, plasma, and electric and magnetic fields.
+It carries a range of instruments to detect and measure high-energy particles, plasma, and electric and magnetic fields.

 Data collected by the mission will also allow studying solar-terrestrial interactions and phenomena including Coronal Mass Ejections and solar flares.

-It will be launched in August 2017 on a CZ-2D (2) rocket from China's Jiuquan space center.
+It was launched in February 2018 on a CZ-2D (2) rocket from China's Jiuquan space center.

 |Type / Application:||Science, Ionospheic, earth scienc|